axondeepseg/axondeepseg/docs/source/documentation.rst

 To aggregate the morphometrics per subject, use the following command::

-    axondeepseg_aggregate -i folder_with_all_subjects
+    ads_aggregate -i folder_with_all_subjects

 This will generate a folder called **morphometrics_agg** in the input folder, containing the aggregated morphometrics per subject.
 It will also contain a short summary file named **statistics_per_axon_caliber.xlsx** which contains basic statistics for axon diameter, myelin thickness and g-ratio.
 These statistics are computed per axon diameter range.

 Morphometrics filtering
 ~~~~~~~~~~~~~~~~~~~~~~~
-Use ``axondeepseg_filter`` to remove invalid morphometric measurements from one file or from all morphometric files in a folder.
+Use ``ads_filter`` to remove invalid morphometric measurements from one file or from all morphometric files in a folder.
 By default, the rules in ``AxonDeepSeg/morphometrics/filter.yaml`` are used and filtered files are saved
 with the suffix ``_filtered.xlsx``::

-   axondeepseg_filter -i folder_with_morphometrics
+   ads_filter -i folder_with_morphometrics

 By default, this command will only remove myelinated axons with invalid g-ratios.
 For more control over the filtering, use ``--config`` to provide a custom rules file, ``--overwrite`` to replace the original files, or ``--update_masks`` to update the corresponding segmentation masks.
 A custom **filter.yaml** file should contain *myelinated* and *unmyelinated* rule lists.
 Supported rules include ``valid-g-ratio-only``, ``axon-diam-gt`` (axon diameter greater than), ``solidity-gt`` (solidity greater than), and ``axon-area-lt`` (axon area less than).
 Use ``~`` as a threshold to disable that rule.
 This is what an example custom rules file looks like: